A Chorus Line (film): Production

-The stage musical was one of the first productions to address the subject of gay actors within the theatre.
+The stage musical was one of the early productions to address the subject of gay actors within the theatre.
 However, the film version opted instead to make a more "family friendly" film by dealing less with the experiences of gay actors.

-Six months prior to release, Embassy Pictures was sold to The Coca-Cola Company, who also owned Columbia Pictures.
-Five months later, Dino DeLaurentiis acquired Embassy but he did not acquire the 20% interest in Embassy Film Associates, which created some confusion over who would handle the film, which was already scheduled to be distributed by Columbia.
+Six months before release, Embassy Pictures was sold to The Coca-Cola Company, which also owned Columbia Pictures.
+Five months later, Dino DeLaurentiis acquired Embassy but he did not acquire the 20% interest in Embassy Film Associates, which created some confusion over who would handle the film, which was scheduled to be distributed by Columbia.

+Release

+The film opened on December 9, 1985, on 15 screens in New York and then opened on 4 screens in Los Angeles 2 days later.
+It grossed $306,509 in its first 6 days of release from the 19 screens.